storj-thirdparty/connector-pydio/README.assets/HOME.md

 The following flags can be used with the ```store``` command:

-* ```accesskey``` - Connects to the Storj network using a serialized access key instead of an API key, satellite url and encryption passphrase .
+* `accesskey` - Connects to the Storj network using a serialized access key instead of an API key, satellite url and encryption passphrase .
-* ```shared``` - Generates a restricted shareable serialized access with the restrictions specified in the Storj configuration file.
+* `shared` - Generates a restricted shareable serialized access with the restrictions specified in the Storj configuration file.

 Once you have built the project you can run the following:

 ##### Get help

 ```
 $ ./connector-pydio --help
 ```

 ##### Check version

 ```
 $ ./connector-pydio version
 ```

 ##### Create backup from Pydio and upload them to Storj

 ```
 $ ./connector-pydio store --pydio <path_to_pydio_config_file> --storj <path_to_storj_config_file>
 ```

 ##### Create backup files from Pydio and upload them to Storj bucket using Access Key

 ```
 $ ./connector-pydio store --accesskey
 ```

 ##### Create backup files from Pydio and upload them to Storj and generate a Shareable Access Key based on restrictions in ```storj_config.json```.

 ```
 $ ./connector-pydio store --share
 ```

 ## Testing

 * The project has been tested on the following operating systems:
 ```
 	* Windows
 		* Version: 10 Pro
 		* Processor: Intel(R) Core(TM) i3-5005U CPU @ 2.00GHz 2.00GHz
+		* Pydio version: Pydio cells

 	* macOS Catalina
 		* Version: 10.15.4
 		* Processor: 2.5 GHz Dual-Core Intel Core i5
+		* Pydio version: Pydio cells

 	* ubuntu
 		* Version: 16.04 LTS
 		* Processor: AMD A6-7310 APU with AMD Radeon R4 Graphics × 4
+		* Pydio version: Pydio cells
 ```